yash-jakasaniya-fero/training-fero/README.md

 ## Django ORM Operations

-This section demonstrates how to use Django ORM for database operations.
+This project demonstrates how to use Django ORM for database operations.

+## **Requirements**

+- Python 3.8 or higher.
+- Django (install via `pip install django`).
+- Database:
+  - Default: SQLite (no additional setup needed).

 ### 1. Setting Up Django Project